spacetelescope/drizzlepac/doc/source/mast_data_products/catalog_generation.rst

 **This section applies to both the Point and Segmentation Catalogs.**

-The total detection and all individual single filter-level catalogs contain a significant amount of metadata at the beginning of the file which is also pre-dominantly the same between the catalogs, where the differences arise with respect to the specific columns present in the catalog.
+The total detection and all individual single filter-level catalogs contain a significant amount of metadata at the beginning of the file which is also predominantly the same between the catalogs, where the differences arise with respect to the specific columns present in the catalog.
 The lines essentially beginning with the literal *name* contain the names of the columns in the catalog with associated units, datatype, units, formatting,